promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 $$
 \mathcal{g}: (A, R, \Sigma, \Psi, S) \rightarrow (A', R', \Sigma', \Psi', S')
 $$

+Formal translation: The governance mapping g takes the current axiom set, protocols, alphabet, semiotic state, and scar archive and produces updated versions of each, i.e., it is an internal mapping that regulates coherent ontological change.

 This is not external restriction but internal structure.
 Governance mediates between scars, reflexivity, and symbolic actualization — ensuring ontological change remains coherent rather than chaotic.